|Nutritional Guidelines (per serving)|

 This Thai cucumber salad recipe is easy to make and brimming with the quintessential tastes of Thai cooking.
 It's one of my personal all-time favorite salads across any and all cuisines, and it takes only 10 minutes to prepare.
 Serve this unique and healthy salad as a side dish at dinner, or as a light and tasty lunch or snack.
 Also, a great salad recipe for a party, BBQ, picnic, or potluck party, since it can be made as you're going out the door!

-- 1 English cucumber (or 2 field cucumbers, wash with a light coating of dish soap and rinse, then the skin can be left on)
+- 1 English cucumber (or 2 field cucumbers, washed and dried)

 - 1 shallot (minced or 1/4 cup minced purple onion)